laurenancona/unified-analytics/README.md

 #Unified Analytics for Government
 ![](https://raw.githubusercontent.com/laurenancona/unified-analytics/master/images/container-vis.jpg)

-This will be an ongoing documentation of one method for implementing web analytics to track many government agency website in a single Google Analytics profile, with the goal of populating a dashboarding tool such as [analytics-reporter](https://github.com/18F/analytics-reporter) or [city-analytics-dashboard](https://github.com/codeforamerica/city-analytics-dashboard).
+This will be an ongoing documentation of one method for implementing web analytics to track many government agency websites within a single Google Analytics profile, with the goal of populating a dashboarding tool such as [analytics-reporter](https://github.com/18F/analytics-reporter) or [city-analytics-dashboard](https://github.com/codeforamerica/city-analytics-dashboard).

 **_This guide is under active development_**